Seven Opportunities: India-Thai Businesses

 #7.
 Blockchain and digital assets: While India bans nearly all types of blockchain ventures, cryptocurrency and digital asset businesses, Indian Bitcoin entrepreneurs, Blockchain engineers, and the whole digital asset industry needs a new playground and crypto-friendly environment.
 Thailand is under various aspects the perfect safe haven jurisdiction.

 The law firm as the keynote speaker on an international conference in Hyderabad

 There are additional aspects and business opportunities that attract Thailand as an investment hub to Southeast Asia.
 Now the time seems to be right for Indian companies to evaluate the legal, financial and investment framework of Thailand in more detail.
 Especially Indian companies in the business districts of Mumbai (Bombay), Delhi, Bangalore, Hyderabad, Ahmedabad, Chennai (Madras), Kolkata (Calcutta), Surat, Pune (Poona) and Jaipur.

 Tax planning considerations

-The double taxation agreement has been adjusted.
+The Thai-India double taxation agreement has been adjusted.
 The new DTA came into force in January 2017.
 It reduces withholding tax on interest from the domestic rate of 15% to 10% (or in privileged cases to 0%).
 To obtain tax benefits under the new DTA, India requires Thai companies first to apply for a PAN (Permanent Account Number) from the Indian Income Tax Department before they can receive tax relief under the DTA.